HTML has links - PDF has Authentication

 (d) Unintentional plagiarism may occur when a student has tried in good faith to document their academic work but fails to do so accurately and/or thoroughly.
 Unintentional plagiarism may also occur when a student has not had course work covering plagiarism and documentation and is therefore unprepared for college academic writing or speaking.

-"Policy" means the written regulations of the college as found in, but not limited to, the student code, the college web page and computer use policy, and catalogs.
+"Policy" means the written regulations of the college as found in, but not limited to, the student conduct code, the college web page and computer use policy, and catalogs.

 "Service" is the process by which a document is officially delivered to a party.
 Unless otherwise provided, service upon a party shall be accomplished by: